 Meters to Measure Dirty Electricity

-With the exception of the AlphaLab meter (see end of article), you want levels that are at below 50; ideally they will be below 25.
+With the exception of the AlphaLab meter (see end of article), you want levels that are below 50; ideally they will be below 25.

-If you want to be more precise and you want to measure a wider range of frequencies, then you should use either the Satic or the Greenwave meter.
+If you want to be more precise and you want to measure a wider range of frequencies, then you should use the Satic meter.
 All the meters are easy to use.
 You just plug them into outlets and see what the readings are.
-The Satic will measure a much wider frequency range, so if you don’t already have a dirty electricity meter, I suggest buying it from me.
+The Satic will measure a much, much wider frequency range, so if you don’t already have a dirty electricity meter, I suggest buying the SaticShield Line EMI Monitor from me.

 You can see some of the differences in the three meters in the chart below.